xqq/xqqyuv/README.md

 - Other platforms: e.g. ARM NEON

 ### xqqyuv_player
 - Simple demo for xqqyuv.
-It play YUV file which is outputed from vlc.
+It can play YUV file which is outputed from vlc.

 - Render: SDL